halitcelik/django-parler/README.rst

 You can get a free or pro deepl api key and start translating with a click in your admin dashboard.

 .. code-block:: python

     PARLER_ALLOW_AUTO_TRANSLATION = True
     DEEPL_API_KEY = 'your-deepl-api-key'

-Add these settings in your django settings file and parler should show buttons for translation suggestions
+Add these settings in your django settings file and parler should show buttons for translation suggestions.

 Attention: This feature requires python requests library.

 Advanced Features